 So maybe you want to give black paper a try.
 I think that’s great!
-Most art stores carry either Strathmore Artagain paper pads (9”x12”, $10 USD, 24 sheets) or Canson XL black drawing paper (9”x12”, $16 USD, 40 Sheets).
+Most art stores carry either Strathmore 400 Series Artagain Pad (9”x12”, MSRP $10 USD, 24 sheets) or Canson XL Series Black Drawing Paper (9”x12”, MSRP $16 USD, 40 Sheets).
 And chances are you probably have some colored pencils lying around from elementary school.
 Here are some of the things I’ve learned after using black paper and hopefully you can use these tips to get a ‘jump-start’ to this fun media as well.

 1. Save your white for last